Peptide Schedule

 What is Reconstitution?

 Reconstitution is the process of mixing lyophilized (freeze-dried) peptide powder with bacteriostatic water to create an injectable solution.
 Peptides are shipped as powder because they're more stable in this form.
-Once reconstituted, the solution must be refrigerated and used within 3-4 weeks.
+Once reconstituted, the solution must be refrigerated, and how long it stays good depends on the compound.

 What You Need